www.scantips.com

 The term Light Value arbitrarily uses EV at ISO 100 to specify the scene light level, as a comparison standard of scene light value, but ISO 100 itself might not always allow usable (selectable or desirable) camera settings for that exposure.
 But it is still an Equivalent Exposure that can compare exposure EV levels.

-The purpose of Light Value is that comparing two exposures as both using the same ISO (and ISO 100 is very familiar and conventional) allows a standard comparison of the two light values.
+The purpose of Light Value is that comparing two exposures as both using the same ISO (and ISO 100 is very familiar and conventional) allows a conventional comparison of the two light values.
 Any value of EV requires asking “at what ISO?”, and ISO 100 is very familiar.
 This standard convention of converting to ISO 100 is called Light Value (LV), using this additional factor to change to EV for ISO 100.

 So Light Value as commonly seen is the convention that means conversion to EV at ISO 100.
 ISO 100 is not a magic number, and is not necessarily the ISO or settings that the camera actually used.
 The number 100 is just another number, and is an arbitrary choice, and other than convention, 100 is NOT special here.
 It might sometimes seem special only because the formula arbitrarily chose to use 100.
 We do commonly use ISO 100, but as Light Value, it is just an arbitrary ISO reference for comparison, and is not trying to imply the settings at ISO 100 are somehow more meaningful than the ISO the camera actually used to get the picture.
 We can only directly compare absolute EV values if at the same ISO.
 Which might as well be ISO 100 because we are familiar with it.